isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 6. Do children need to undergo an on-arrival COVID-19 PCR test?

-Children aged 2 or younger in that calendar year are not required to undergo an on-arrival COVID-19 PCR test.
+Children below 3 years of age in that calendar year are not required to undergo an on-arrival COVID-19 PCR test.
 However, children whose close contacts are found to be tested positive for COVID-19 will be required to take the test.

 #### 7. How much is the on-arrival COVID-19 PCR test at the airport?